 What is Bookkeeping?

-Bookkeeping is the process of recording, storing and retrieving of financial transactions of a business on a day-to-day basis.
+Bookkeeping is the process of systematic recording and classification of financial transactions of an organisation.

 Bookkeeping is said to be the basis of accounting, whereas accounting forms a part of the broader scope in finance.